ajs-voices/once-upon-a-dream/scenes/064-my-family-versus-your-family.md

 **Angel**

 For the next two days I didn't think about the trip.
 I thought a lot about what had happened after Zane told me I was going.
 The way he said it made and the way it made me feel, the amazing sex afterwards was on my mind.
 I planned with my father the logistics of it.
 He had his secretary handling most of it - plane, residency, cars all that stuff.
-Mark was the only in the firm that new Dorian had a son.
+Mark was the only in the firm that new Daniel had a son.
 How the man kept things secret I didn't know - maybe he hadn't, maybe he was the reason Steven Kennedy knew of my family's little secret.

 Mark was one of those gay men that made all gay men look bad.
 He was professional but he work pastels.
 He spoke with the flip of his hand.
 He spoke higher than a normal guy.
 He was your stereotypical gay man, and a horrible flirt.
 I liked Mark except for his ability to grate on my every last nerve so talking with him to plan this trip was not my favorite thing, but we got through it.